michamichaa/Testing/README.md

 If the local branch is deleted but kept in the remote then a new branch in the local is recreated with the same name; there would be two branches with the same name; git allows for the same name for more than one branch

+#### Reversion
+Unstaged: git add
+- git checkout -- <filename or .>
+To remove from being staged:
+- git reset <filename or .>
+If Commited
+- git reset --soft HEAD~n
+where n is the number of last version commits; if wanting to revert to before: HEAD~1 soft means that it undos the commit but retaions the working directory
+- git reset --hard HEAD~n
+forcefully reset the branch to the previous commit
+###### git checkout
+Can be used with branches, commit hashes, and tags
+- Commit Hashes: detached HEAD state where it is a view of a version
+- git log: get the commit hash associated with the targeted commit
+- git show <hash>
+- git checkout <hash>
+-- creates a detached HEAD of the commit version where new branches can be made
+##### Versions
+Tags: Specify specific commit that are emphasized
+List different tags:
+- git tag
+Create a tag
+i) Lightweight
+git tag <tag>
+ii) annotated tag
+git tag -a <tag> -m "<>"
+Push the tag name
+git push origin <tag>
+- do after commiting
+git checkout <tag>
+##### HEAD
+- Pointer that represents the most recent commit version of the current branch